gulpjs/vinyl/README.md

 Takes a string `property` and returns `true` if the property is not used internally, otherwise returns `false`.

-This method is usefuly for inheritting from the Vinyl constructor.
+This method is useful for inheritting from the Vinyl constructor.
 Read more in [Extending Vinyl][extending-vinyl].

 Example: